 - 2 teaspoons cinnamon

-- 2 teaspoons any kind of sugar, coconut, cane, brown
+- 2 teaspoons sugar, any type of sugar will work

-- Turn off the oven, and leave the chips in the oven for another hour to cool.
-This helps to dry it out even more.
+- Turn off the oven, and leave the apple chips in the oven for another hour while they finish cooking and drying.

 Disclaimer: Although jessicainthekitchen.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Jessicainthekitchen.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.